Sabi Sands is often lauded as the most prestigious private reserve in South Africa, perhaps due to the reserve’s longstanding conservation efforts.

-Sabi Sands is all about luxury and exclusivity, so you won’t find day visitors, camping or public picnic sites here.
-The reserve’s wide range of lodges and camps (more than 20!) are styled for every taste – some are very affordable while others offer the crème de la crème in luxury living.
-Whether you’re looking for an immersive bush camp, secluded honeymoon suite or your own grandiose private villa, Sabi Sands has it all.
+Sabi Sands is all about luxury and exclusivity, so you won’t find day visitors, camping, or public picnic sites here.
+The reserve’s wide range of lodges and camps are styled for every taste – some are very affordable, while others offer the crème de la crème in luxury living.
+Whether you’re looking for an immersive bush camp, a secluded honeymoon suite, or your own exquisite private villa, Sabi Sands has it all.

-- Sabi Sands is famous for its leopard sightings and although spotting these elusive cats are never a guarantee, with expert guides at your disposal your chances of a great sighting are arguably higher here than anywhere else.
+- Sabi Sands is famous for its leopard sightings and although spotting these elusive cats is never guaranteed, with expert safari guides at your disposal, your chances of a great sighting are arguably higher here than anywhere else.

-- The reserve has excellent photographic opportunities and guides that understand light, angles and composition to help you get that postcard shot of a lion yawning.
+- The reserve has excellent photographic opportunities and guides that understand light, angles, and composition to help you get that postcard shot.
 Photographic safaris are on offer at several lodges.

 - Daily game drives in open 4×4’s and walking safaris by expert guides are included in your stay.

-- By road, Sabi Sands is approximately 450km from Johannesburg where OR Tambo International Airport is served by daily international and domestic flights to major cities in the rest of the country.
-From OR Tambo you can schedule a charter flight directly to Sabi Sands or a nearby local airport (Hoedspruit, Kruger/Mpumalanga or Skukuza).
+- By road, Sabi Sands is approximately 450km (280mi) from Johannesburg, where OR Tambo International Airport is served by daily international and domestic flights to major cities in the rest of the country.
+From OR Tambo, you can schedule a charter flight directly to Sabi Sands or a nearby local airport (Hoedspruit, Kruger/Mpumalanga, or Skukuza).

-- Wear natural colours like khaki, brown or green to avoid being easily spotted by animals and scaring them off.
-Remember to bring warm clothing as it gets cold at night and a hat, sunglasses and sunscreen to protect against the heat in the day.
+- Wear natural colors like khaki, brown, or green to avoid being easily spotted by animals and scaring them off.
+Remember to bring warm clothing as it gets cold at night and a hat, sunglasses, and sunscreen to protect against the heat in the day.